 If the patient is having an FUE, he will not have a strip removed or sutures (staples).
 Instead, tiny holes will be made in the donor area less than 1.0 mm.
 If the patient is having an mFUE, small “groupings” of grafts will be removed and separated into hair roots under microscopes for implantation; this patient will not have a strip removed either.

 Local anesthetic will then be applied to the bald or thinning area of the patient’s head.
 Once the numbing effect is felt, the surgeon can then painlessly creates hundreds or thousands of tiny sized slits in the area.
 All slits made by the doctor are under 1.0 mm in length and are made at the proper depth and angle to maximize results.
 Each graft will be placed one by one into the skin under magnification.
 The patient will be free to watch TV or use their smartphone during this time.

 Patients will only see the small, bump like scabs of the new hair follicles by the end of the procedure.
 After 4 days, the scabs usually fall away as the grafts continue to heal.
 After about a week, the patient will return to the office to have the sutures/staples removed.
 Patients may have a thin scar no bigger than the edge of a few playing cards.
 This fine line scar is easily concealed by surrounding hair.

-By the fourth month in most patients, the hair will begin to sprout and grow.
-By the sixth or seventh month the patient will visit the office for follow-up pictures.
+The transplanted hair on the top should grow for another few weeks and then go into a sleeping phase.
+In most patients, the hair will begin to sprout and grow in the first four months.
+By the sixth or seventh month, the patient will visit the office for follow-up pictures.
 This hair will usually continue to grow naturally throughout the life of the patient and it can be treated just like the original hair.
-Cut it or pull it out (we don’t recommend pulling hair out!), it will just grow back naturally.
+Whether you cut or shave, it will just grow back naturally!